hikkoiri/conjur/design/proposals/variable_schema_validation.md

   resource: !variable my-var
 ```

-## Main Advantages of This Proposal
+## Main Advantages and Expected Value From This Proposal

-- The feature does not require changes in the database schma, only in new builtin content.
-- The returned variable is in a JSON structure, same as the rest of our APIs responses.
-- We leverage a standard way to enforce the content of the varialbe, with a well known JSON schema.
+- We leverage a standard way to enforce the content of the variable, with a well known JSON schema.
 - Tightly coupled values, such as username and password, are updated together in a single transaction.
 This will prevent momentary inconsistency in which each value was updated independently, one after the other.
+- The user will not have to look in the documentation or to understand the required variables, their structure or allowed input.
+Conjur will provide this feedback when an update attempt is made.
+- The feature does not require changes in the database schma, only in new built-in content.
+- The returned variable is in a JSON structure, same as the rest of our APIs responses.

 ## Affected Areas

 - The new functionality will be developed in the Conjur server and the policy parser.
 - No new APIs are needed, since all the functionality will be given as part of the policy loading.
 - No changes required in the database structure.
-But new builtin data should be added into the database tables, when they are initially created (clean install) or when an upgrade occurs from any prioir version.
+But new built-in data should be added into the database tables, when they are initially created (clean install) or when an upgrade occurs from any prioir version.

 ## Backwards Compatibility